jdhaywd/FlightLine-Public/index.md

 ## Summary of Key Points

 - **What personal information do we process?** When you use our Services, we may process personal information such as your staff number, crew code, display name, and roster data.
 [Learn more](#1-what-information-do-we-collect)
-- **Do we process any sensitive personal information?** We may process financial data you voluntarily provide for payslip estimation purposes.
+- **Do we process any sensitive personal information?** We may process on-device financial data you voluntarily provide for payslip estimation purposes.
 We do not otherwise collect sensitive personal information.
 [Learn more](#1-what-information-do-we-collect)
-- **Do we collect any information from third parties?** We do not collect information about you from third parties.
+- **Do we collect any information from third parties?** We collect information about you from company systems.
 [Learn more](#1-what-information-do-we-collect)
-- **How do we process your information?** We process your information to provide, improve, and administer our Services, and to communicate with you.
+- **How do we process your information?** We process your information to provide, improve and administer our Services, and to communicate with you.
 [Learn more](#2-how-do-we-process-your-information)
-- **In what situations and with which parties do we share personal information?** We share limited information with specific third-party service providers necessary to operate the app.
+- **In what situations and with which parties do we share personal information?** We use third-party services as necessary to operate the app.
 [Learn more](#4-when-and-with-whom-do-we-share-your-personal-information)
 - **How do we keep your information safe?** We use a combination of organisational and technical security measures, including encrypted device storage and secure authentication.
 [Learn more](#7-how-do-we-keep-your-information-safe)
 - **What are your rights?** Depending on where you are located geographically, the applicable privacy law may mean you have certain rights regarding your personal information.
 [Learn more](#9-what-are-your-privacy-rights)
 - **How do you exercise your rights?** The easiest way to exercise your rights is by contacting us at jdhaywd@gmail.com.
 We will consider and act upon any request in accordance with applicable data protection laws.